 HM Revenue and Customs to be linked to National Insurance Records.

 The Department of Work and Pensions to be linked to administrative records on receipt of state benefits.

-NatCen link the data they receive from NHS Digital, HM Revenue and Customer and the Department of work and pensions to your survey answers using the ELSA member ID number to create a new set of data which contains no directly identifiable data.
+NatCen link the data they receive from NHS Digital, HM Revenue and Customs and the Department of Work and Pensions to your survey answers using the ELSA member ID number to create a new set of data which contains no directly identifiable data.
 This de-identified linked dataset is shared with researchers at UCL, IFS and UoM.
 This will include all the useful information from your survey answers linked to the administrative data - but no one at UCL, IFS, and UoM will know it’s about you.